Household Income

 Why is it important?

-This indicator is important because it shows the earning potential for the region and the state.
-Understanding how the region compares with the state gives perspective surrounding the population in the region and where supports may be needed.
+This information reveals the earning potential for the region and the state.
+Understanding how the region compares with the state gives perspective on the population’s livelihood and where support may be needed.

 How is the region performing?